 Ecoliv utilises timber locally sourced from Gippsland's renewable plantations which significantly reduces the environmental impacts that can arise during the construction and lifecycle of our buildings.

 Did you know that glazing is responsible for over 49 percent of a home's heat loss and around 87 percent of its heat gain.
-Choosing window options with a high WERS (Window Energy Rating Scheme) rating is a great way to improve the energy efficiency of your home whilst ensuring comfort all year round.
+Choosing window options with a high WERS (Window Energy Rating Scheme) rating is a great way to use less energy in your home whilst ensuring comfort all year round.

 Double-glazed AWS windows and doors are standard choices when you're building an Ecoliv home.
 We'll work with you to determine the best orientation of the building to maximise passive solar design and ventilation to get the maximum environmental and health benefit from your windows.